 In early 1917, fighting raged in Europe.
 German submarines prowled the Atlantic shipping lanes, and Germany secretly had tendered to Mexico a partnership offer to wrest Texas, Arizona and New Mexico back from the United States.
 U.S. President Woodrow Wilson, Congress and the American people could no longer avoid joining the Great War, the conflict that would become World War I.

 Wilson signed the Congressional declaration of war April 6, 1917, and scarcely a week later about 575 Cornell male undergraduates registered for military service.

 In fact, Cornellians already were participating in the war effort.
 In October 1914, Mary Merritt Crawford, Class of 1904, M.D.
 1907, went to France to serve as a “house surgeon” in the American Ambulance Hospital at Neuilly-sur-Seine.
-She was commissioned a first lieutenant in the Service de Santé [health service] of the French Army and decorated for surgical work under heavy bombardment.
 Anna Irene von Sholly, M.D.
-1902, also received a lieutenant’s commission in the French Army, and she was awarded the Croix de Guerre by the French government.
+1902, also received a lieutenant’s commission in the French Army.

 Edward Tinkham, Class of 1916, left Cornell early and drove an ambulance in France.
 For his extraordinary heroism at Verdun, Tinkham was awarded the Croix de Guerre.
 He returned to Cornell in 1917 to finish his degree and organized a Cornell unit in the American Ambulance Field Service.
 When the unit arrived in France on April 14, 1917, the U.S. had joined the war, and the group eventually transferred to an American Motor Transport Unit.
 Commanded by Tinkham, this was the first American fighting unit to carry the American flag to the front.